-Due to the economic challenges caused by the COVID-19 pandemic and the corresponding negative impact on equity income investments, the Fund's NAV total return declined 7.2% and the share price total return declined 2.6% in 2020.
-Both outperformed the Benchmark total return of -8.5% for the year, extending the Fund's longstanding track record of relative outperformance.
-Since inception in 2006, the Fund has generated a cumulative return of 137.2%, which compares favourably to the Benchmark's return of 102.3% and the Canadian S&P/TSX Composite Index's return of 113.0%.
+The TSX Composite outperformed most global benchmarks in 2021, highlighting the diversification benefits available to U.K. investors from Canadian equities.
+The Fund generated a NAV total return of 38.8%, outperforming its North American peer group and beating its benchmark's return of 38.6%, this being the fourth consecutive year of outperformance.
+The share price total return was 34.1%.
+Since inception in 2006, the Fund has generated a cumulative return of 229.2% which compares favourably to the Benchmark's return of 180.3% and the S&P/TSX Composite Index's return of 171.2%.